chamarakasun/chamarakasun/README.md

+<p align="left"> <img src="https://komarev.com/ghpvc/?username=chamarakasun&label=Profile%20views&color=0e75b6&style=flat" alt="chamarakasun" /> </p>

 # 🏄‍♂️ Chamara Kasun

-**`</Software Engineer/> (Developer/Creator)`**
+**`<Software Engineer/>`**

+I am a full-stack developer and content creator building a step-by-step invention in the digital world.
+Currently, I have completed my **BSc (Hons) in Software Engineering** from Birmingham City University, UK.
+And I have SCQF level 7 and 8 certificates and completed level 9 in software engineering, I am studying computer science for three years from 2020 to 2023 at Java Institute of Advanced Technology Sri Lanka.

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 400k subscribers.
+All my coding projects are built from scratch, from planning and designing to solving real-life problems with code. who am I Thank you so much for taking a moment to come here to get a better understanding of my coding projects.

-<h1 align="center">Chamara Kasun</h1>
-<h3 align="center"></Software Engineer/></h3>

-<p align="left"> <img src="https://komarev.com/ghpvc/?username=chamarakasun&label=Profile%20views&color=0e75b6&style=flat" alt="chamarakasun" /> </p>

 - 🌱 I’m currently learning **[Java Institute For Advance Technology](https://www.javainstitute.edu.lk/) | [Uk Award (UK)](https://ukawards.org.uk/)**